 - Robust, native capability to work with shell-level constructs

-- Initial setup is smooth and supports a variety of OSes
+- The initial setup is smooth and supports a variety of OSes

 - Particularly useful, stable, and mature solution for large enterprises with adequate DevOps resources to manage a heterogeneous infrastructure